ocorreiododiogo/PW-removeHeights/README.md

-Processwire Remove Heights Text Formatter
+Remove Heights Textformatter for ProcessWire
 =========================================

 Textformatter module for ProcessWire that removes the Height attribute from RTE fields